-The energy saving potential when a frequency converter is used depends on the type of load being driven and the optimisation of the efficiency of the pump, compressor, fan or the motor by the frequency converter, as well as how much time the system operates under partial load.
-Many systems are designed for rarely-occurring peak loads, so they are usually operated under partial load.
+The energy saving potential when a frequency converter is used depends on the type of load being driven and the optimisation of the efficiency of the pump or the drive by the frequency converter, as well as how much time the system operates under partial load.
+Domestic water and wastewater systems are designed for rarely-occurring peak loads, so they are usually operated under partial load.